Razan-88/Decoding_Chronic_Pain/thesis/thesis_plan.md

 .
 Denoiser quality metrics: SNR, template match consistency, MAD, spike depth and what each measures **When writing chapter 3:** This chapter syas ""I did X and why"", every method I intreduce in chapter 2, gets its full details in this chaper (chapter 3), The order of writing this chapter should Match the pipeline: data, noie, detection, latency, classifier, denoising, metrics.

+### limitation:
+The limitation:
+The method here uses a fixed latency window, which assumes the target fibre's latency is roughly constant.
+This holds over shorter recording windows (here, 15 minutes), where the latency stays tight.
+Over longer windows, the fibre fires more densely, and activity-dependent slowing (ADS) causes the latency to shift and spread (spread grow from ~8 ms at 20-25 min to ~52 ms at 30 min).
+A fixed latency window cannot capture this spread, so detection fails on longer windows.

+The future-work solution (latency tracking):
+The established solution in the microneurography literature is latency tracking, following the moving latency track rather than using a fixed window.
+Track-detection algorithms (e.g. Turnquist et al.'s track correlation; Troglio et al.'s activity-dependent latency-shift constraint) follow the ADS-driven latency changes over time.
+Implementing latency tracking would allow the method to extend to longer, more active recording periods (where the fibre fires densely and ADS is pronounced).
+Turnquist et al. (2016): "Automated detection of latency tracks in microneurography recordings using track correlation."
+(Track-following method.)
+Troglio et al. (2026): constrains detection to "intervals showing activity-dependent latency shifts."
+(ADS-aware detection.)
+Serra et al. (1999): the ADS phenomenon itself ("activity-dependent slowing of conduction").